ndr2084/pytorch-rl-scheduler/README.md

 ## 🤔 How The Scheduler Was Implemented

-After adding a new scheduler to `~./pkg/simulator/plguin`, you must:
+After adding a new scheduler to `~./pkg/simulator/plguin`, we had to:
 1. add the scheduler to the appropriate plugin options under `func GetAndSetSchedulerConfig` in `~./pkg/simulator/utils.go`
 2. register the new policy under `func New(opts ...Option) (Interface, error)` in `~./pkg/simulator/simulator.go`